 Most Registered Agents are compliant and willingly accept service of process however, before doing so the Registered Agent must make sure the service presented is done so in a professional manner and in accordance with the Registered Agent policies.
 Most importantly, the Registered Agent concerns itself with the name of the entity and confirming same.

 Can a Registered Agent be served with a Subpoena?

 YES!
 A subpoena may command a witness to testify at a deposition, appear at trial or to produce records, or make available for inspection, documents, and things.
 A subpoena that seeks documents from a witness may be combined with a subpoena seeking personal testimony at a deposition or trial.
 Alternatively, the requesting party may serve separate document subpoenas and testimonial subpoenas.
 Subpoenas are commonly used in civil litigation to obtain evidence from corporations and other entities who are not parties to a lawsuit.

 There is never been a time when an attorney, paralegal or law firm can depend upon one agent to handle all of its process serving services.
-A.C.E., Inc Process Servers, after twenty-five years has developed a national plan and organization specializing in serving and delivering legal and urgent documents in every city in America.
-Regardless where you need assistance, even in if the office is in a rural or remote location, we have a process server available to assist you.
+A.C.E., Inc Process Servers, after twenty eight years has developed a national plan and organization specializing in serving and delivering legal and urgent documents in every city in America.
+Regardless where you need assistance, even in if the office is in a rural or remote location, we have a Process Server available to assist you.
 We are a centralized and manage our local process services on a real time basis which directly impacts the level of efficiency of our services.
 NO other Process Serving company can offer you the lowest fees while guaranteeing the best service.